NicolasBoumal/manopt/manopt/manifolds/essential/README_Essential.txt

 manifold as array of dimension $[3 \times 6 \times k]$, where each $[3 \times 3]$ sub matrix is a 3-D rotation.

-Note: for now, the implementation only provides the "signed" version of the manifold presented in the paper.
+The implementation provides both the "signed" and "unsigned" version of the manifold presented in the paper.
+The only difference between the two is in how the logarithm, and hence the distance, are computed.
+In the signed version, the points related by the twisted pair ambiguity are considered as distinct; in practice, this is the case when the cheirality constraint is used to remove the ambiguity.
+In the unsigned version, points related by the twisted pair ambiguity belong to the same class; in practice, it means that they all produce equivalent epipolar constraints.
+See the paper for details.

-Factory call: M=essentialfactory(k).
-By default, k equals 1
+Factory call:
+M=essentialfactory(k,signature).
+By default, k equals 1.
+The string signature should be set to "signed" (resp. "unsigned") to use the signed (resp. unsigned) version of the manifold.
+By default, signature equals "signed".

 See the paper for the definition of the set and tangent spaces.